-The Grand Rapids Feminist Film Festival is a two day celebration dedicated to elevating voices and showcasing talent from historically underrepresented groups in mainstream media.
+The Grand Rapids Feminist Film Festival is a one-day celebration dedicated to elevating voices and showcasing talent from historically underrepresented groups in mainstream media.

 Our mission is to: